Velvet Colección

 Velvet Colección (Velvet Collection) is a Spanish comedy-drama television series produced by Bambú Producciones for Movistar+.
 The series is the sequel to Velvet, which was created for Antena 3.
 The first season contains 10 episodes, and premiered on 21 September 2017 on #0 and Movistar+'s VOD service.
 The series, set in Barcelona in the 1960s, follows the opening of a new Galerías Velvet fashion store.

 On 4 October 2017, the series was renewed for a second season.

 The series was initially renewed for a third season in 2018, but on 8 March 2019, it was announced that instead of the third series, there would be a Christmas Special, shown in 2019, closing the series.

 Premise

-After three years living in New York City with her husband Alberto and their son, Ana Rivera returns to Spain to further expand their project.
+After three years living in New York City with her husband Alberto and their son, Ana Ribera returns to Spain to further expand their project.
 Alberto and Ana have managed the company from afar, and have ensured, together with their colleagues and friends, it stays a benchmark for fashion and innovation.
 Now the company is opening a new branch at Passeig de Gràcia in Barcelona, and the lead characters will leave Madrid in order to expand the universe of Velvet.